 In selecting investments for the Strategy, the Adviser seeks out companies that the Adviser believes are undervalued, high-quality dividend paying equities with a commitment to dividend growth and pay above-market dividend yields.
 The Adviser considers such factors as dividend sustainability, balance sheet quality, growth characteristics and valuation when selecting investments for the Strategy.
 Throughout this process the Adviser applies fundamental, “bottom-up” analysis when selecting investments for the Strategy.
-This analysis focuses on the specific attributes of each company rather than the industry in which the company operates or the economy in general.
+This analysis focuses on the specific attributes of each company rather than the industry in which the company operates or the economy

 The Strategy seeks to have a diversified portfolio by issuer, industry, and country.
 The Strategy will invest, under normal market conditions, in at least three different countries, one of which will be the United States, and invest at least 40% of its assets in foreign securities or, if the Adviser determines conditions are not favorable, invest at least 30% of its assets in foreign securities.
 There are no restrictions as to the market capitalization of companies in which the Strategy invests.
 Under normal market conditions, the Strategy will generally hold securities of between 25 and 50 companies.